-The design workshop was attended by the core project team members, including the architect; structural, mechanical and electrical engineers; the fire protection engineer; the virtual modeller; and the key design advisors and assistants, including the construction manager.
-In addition, some design-assist from trades and contractors provided real-time feedback on the evolving structural design and informed the team on constructability, trade safety, cost estimates and scheduling projections.
+The design workshop was attended by the core project team members, including the architect; structural, mechanical and electrical engineers; the fire protection engineer; the virtual modeller; the construction manager; and the design-assist trades, including the installers/supplier and concrete trades who provided real-time feedback on the evolving structural design and informed the team on scheduling projections.
 An experienced tall wood architectural firm from Austria also advised the group.